plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

-Assume, as well, that we&#8217;re using StructureMap as our IoC container, and that in order to get one nested container per web request, we leverage a package like [StructureMap.MVC5](https://nuget.org/packages/StructureMap.MVC5) to handle that challenging setup for us.
+Assume, as well, that we're using StructureMap as our IoC container, and that in order to get one nested container per web request, we leverage a package like [StructureMap.MVC5](https://nuget.org/packages/StructureMap.MVC5) to handle that challenging setup for us.

 > To sum up, the application has one nested IoC container per web request, one transaction per web request, and one DbContext per web request.
-We see code defining our form&#8217;s model, validation rules for that model, and handlers that actually do the work of fetching and saving a contact.
-Now, we&#8217;re ready to test the Contact Edit feature.
+We see code defining our form's model, validation rules for that model, and handlers that actually do the work of fetching and saving a contact.
+Now, we're ready to test the Contact Edit feature.

 ## The Testing Convention